HFSC Statement: Travelers Championship Names ALS Clinic at Hospital for Special Care as Primary Beneficiary in 2016February 11, 2016

 Feb.
 11. 2016

-The Travelers Championship today announced that the ALS Clinic at the Hospital for Special Care (HSC) will be the primary beneficiary of the August 2016 tournament http://travelerschampionship.com/wp-content/uploads/2016/02/2016-Travelers-Championship-ALS-Announcement_links.pdf.
+The Travelers Championship today announced that the ALS Clinic at the Hospital for Special Care (HFSC) will be the primary beneficiary of the August 2016 tournament http://travelerschampionship.com/wp-content/uploads/2016/02/2016-Travelers-Championship-ALS-Announcement_links.pdf.

-HSC is the only facility in Connecticut that is part of the ALS Association’s national network of Certified Treatment Centers of Excellence, and it is also certified by the Muscular Dystrophy Association for ALS care.
-The ALS Clinic at HSC manages one of the largest research and clinical trial programs for ALS in New England.
+HFSC is the only facility in Connecticut that is part of the ALS Association’s national network of Certified Treatment Centers of Excellence, and it is also certified by the Muscular Dystrophy Association for ALS care.
+The ALS Clinic at HFSC manages one of the largest research and clinical trial programs for ALS in New England.